2169 Taiwan: Rotation period

 In September 2010, a rotational lightcurve of Taiwan was obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 7.252 hours with a brightness variation of 0.17 magnitude (U=2).

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Taiwan measures between 16.52 and 19.263 kilometers in diameter and its surface has an albedo between 0.042 and 0.085.

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a diameter of 14.39 kilometers based on an absolute magnitude of 12.94.

 Naming

-This minor planet was named after the Island of Taiwan (former Formosa).
-Taiwan, or the Republic of China, is a country southeast of mainland China.
+This minor planet was named after the Taiwan Province.
 The official naming citation was published by the Minor Planet Center on 1 February 1980 (M.P.C.
 5184).